nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 2a. user enters medical condition, age, appointment time, NRIC fields optionally.
     * 2a1. user submits the patient information.
     * 2a2.
-Medimate adds a patient and stores the information in the database.
+MediMate adds a patient and stores the information in the database.

       Use case ends.

 * 3a.
 User input format is wrong.
     * 3a1.
-Medimate asks User for another correct input of the patient’s information.
+MediMate asks User for another correct input of the patient’s information.
     * 3a2.
 User inputs patient’s information with the correct format.

       Use Case resumes at step 2.